Restructuring and insolvency in Norway: overview

 If both conditions are met, the court will open insolvency proceedings.

 Supervision and control.
-The administration and supervision of the bankruptcy estate involves the:
+The administration and supervision of the insolvency estate include:

 Appointment of a liquidator.
-On deciding to use insolvency proceedings the court will appoint a liquidator (konkursbo) to dissolve the estate (this person is usually a lawyer).
-The liquidator acts on behalf of all the debtor's creditors with the primary objective of recovering assets for the creditors.
+On commencement of insolvency proceedings the court will appoint a liquidator (normally a lawyer) to dissolve the estate (konkursbo).
+The liquidator acts on behalf of all the creditors with the primary objective of recovering assets.
 The liquidator is in charge of the day-to-day administration of the insolvency proceedings.

 Appointment of a creditor committee.
-If proceedings are likely to be complex and/or for a long period of time, the court may also appoint a creditors' committee.
-The committee acts as a decision-making body for the insolvency estate in significant matters where it is inappropriate for the liquidator to act alone.
+In complex and/or long lasting proceedings the court may appoint a creditors' committee.
+The creditors' committee forms together with the trustee the managing committee and acts as the decision-making body for the insolvency estate in important matters where it is inappropriate for the liquidator to act alone.

 Appointment of an auditor.
 The court also appoints an auditor to audit the estate, unless the assets of the insolvency estate are insignificant or the estate is not complex.